signum-network/CIPs/README.md

 -   **Stagnant** - Any SIP in Draft or Review if inactive for a period of 6 months or greater is moved to Stagnant.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to Draft.
 -   **Withdrawn** - The SIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this SIP number.
 If the idea is pursued at later date it is considered a new proposal.
 -   **Living** - A special status for SIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably SIP-Basics.

+## SIP Types

+SIPs are separated into a number of types:

+#### Core (1)

+Improvements requiring a consensus fork

+#### Interface (39)

+Includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract ABIs.
+T

+#### SRC (1)

+Application-level standards and conventions, including contract standards such as smart contracts

+### Informational (6)

+Describes a Signum design issue, or provides general guidelines or information to the Signum community, but does not propose a new feature.
+Informational SIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore Informational SIPs or follow their advice.

 ## Signum Capability Improvement Proposals